-With that said, in anticipation of all the color and fanfare Lady Gaga will bring to her halftime show, we've chosen a handful of our favorite performers of Super Bowl pasts.
+With that said, in anticipation of all the color and fanfare JT will bring to his halftime show, we've chosen a handful of our favorite performers of Super Bowl pasts.

 Beyoncé - Super Bowl XLVII (2013)